 Banff National Park is just over an hour’s drive from Calgary and stretches 240km.
 At its northern peak, you’ll find Jasper National Park, Canada’s second most visited park.
 At the south end of the park, you will find the town of Banff, home of the Castle in the Rockies AKA Fairmont Banff Springs and the largest municipality living inside a Canadian national park.

-The town is very focused on tourism and is popular with tourist wanting to enjoy the mountains, skiing, campgrounds, resorts and 1,100km of hiking trails.
+The town is very focused on tourism and is popular with tourists who want to enjoy the mountains, skiing, campgrounds, resorts, and 1,100km of hiking trails.

-If that wasn’t enough, Banff National Park is also home to seven national historic sites including Banff Museum Park, Cave and Basin, Abbot Pass Refuge Cabin, Howse Pass, Skoki Ski Lodge and Sulphur Mountain Cosmic Ray Station.
+As if that weren’t enough, Banff National Park is also home to seven national historic sites, including Banff Museum Park, Cave and Basin, Abbot Pass Refuge Cabin, Howse Pass, Skoki Ski Lodge, and Sulphur Mountain Cosmic Ray Station.

 How many National Parks are in Alberta?